peterparkedcar165/minecraft_mod_ideas/README.md

 ### 👊 Steadfast:
 Increase Speed when in dark areas, and when afflicted by debuffs.

+### 🍀 Flower Veil:
+Immunity to negative effects when standing around flowers.

 # Moves 💭:
 💧 Bubble: Shoot bubbles, damaging the first target hit, with a 50% base chance to apply a Slowness 1 effect for 12 seconds.